 Phosphorus present in urban settings can be mobilized by storm water runoff and discharged from wastewater treatment, including septic systems.
 There are many opportunities to remove and recover phosphorus from storm water, wastewater, and other urban sources, such as food waste, but it can be economically and technologically challenging to do so, especially in countries with acutely limited infrastructure budgets.
 This session’s goal is to gain better understanding the movement of phosphorus through urban settings and how to manage it more sustainably.
 Appropriate topics for this session include but are not limited to: storm water management and urban runoff, wastewater treatment for phosphorus removal/recovery, waste-to-benefit recovery from food and water and other materials, and the role of phosphate in water treatment versus wastewater treatment.

 Session 3.
-Quantifying Phosphorus Flows for Sustainable Nutrient Management
+Quantifying Phosphorus Flows and Impacts for Sustainable Nutrient Management

 Phosphorus is a vital element for human life and essential for food production.
 However, unsustainable nutrient management practices have led to water quality degradation on local, regional, national, and global scales.
 It is said that we can’t manage what we can’t measure.
-Part of the challenge of making nutrient management more sustainable is simply taking measure of phosphorus flows at various spatial and temporal scales and both scaling local data up to greater geographical scales and vice versa.
-Appropriate topics for discussion during this session include but are not limited to: modeling phosphorus transport at various spatial and temporal scales, developing phosphorus budgets, and modeling how conservation measures and policy changes might impact phosphorus flows at various scales.
+Part of the challenge of making nutrient management more sustainable is simply taking measure of phosphorus flows and impacts at various spatial and temporal scales and both scaling local data up to greater geographical scales and vice versa.
+Appropriate topics for discussion during this session include but are not limited to: modeling phosphorus transport at various spatial and temporal scales, developing phosphorus budgets, assessing water quality degradation due to P inputs and water quality improvements following P mitigation, and modeling how conservation measures and policy changes might impact phosphorus flows and impacts at various scales.

 Session 4.
 Emerging Technologies for the Analysis, Capture, and Transformation of Phosphorus